USEPA/e-manifest/README.md

 Please note; The test environment for the most part mirrors the handler information in our production environment.
 When testing, please also make sure your site information is up to date, if it is not please use myRCRAid or your State’s paper notification process to update your site.

-Contained in this release are screens that focus on the Generator and Treatment, Storage and Disposal Facility (TSDF) view.
-The purpose of this iteration is to provide an opportunity for you to provide user experience feedback on our development efforts and to test the applicaton against a database, so as we progress, we are providing you the best-possible application.

 ## Accessing the Test Environment
 Registration: